Australia says seeking military technology cooperation with Japan

 Johnston is meeting Itsunori Onodera, along with the foreign ministers of Australia and Japan, Julie Bishop and Fumio Kishida, in Tokyo on Wednesday for talks to bolster ties.

-Industrial cooperation, Johnston said, could also lead Japan and Australia to “compare notes” on Lockheed Martin’s F-35 fighter, which both nations have bought, to help them better sustain a program that will be at the core of their air defense strategies in the next few decades.
+Industrial cooperation, Johnston said, could also lead Japan and Australia to “compare notes” on Lockheed Martin’s F-35 fighter, which both nations have bought, to help them better sustain a program that will be at the core of their air defence strategies in the next few decades.
+(Editing by Clarence Fernandez)